 When traveling outside of the United States and you need urgent care please resent your Imperial Courage Plan (HMO) member ID card.
 If the provider does not accept your insurance, you may have to pay out-of-pocket for your services.
 Make sure you obtain a copy of the bill along with documentation of medical records and proof of payment so that you can submit the information to Imperial Courage Plan (HMO) for reimbursement.
 Imperial Courage Plan (HMO) requires that you submit the bill, along with documentation of medical records and any payments you have already made within 60 days of the date of service or discharge date in order for us to consider the charges for reimbursement.
-What you must pay when you get these services

-You pay a \$20 copay for each Medicare-covered urgently needed service.
+There is a \$0 copayment for each Medicare-covered urgently needed service.